Look2College Handbook

 HOW WILL YOU PAY FOR COLLEGE?

 There are things you want to buy with the money you earn, right?
-That means you’ll have to save some of that money.
+That means you should save some of that money.

 Short-term purchase:

-If you make $20 a week mowing your neighbor’s lawn and want to buy a $160 tablet, how many weeks will it take you to earn that money?
+If you make $20 a week mowing your neighbor’s lawn and want to buy $160 headphones, how many weeks will it take you to earn that money?

 20